 This course will provide you with the skills you need to obtain an entry-level position in most cases.
 We do not offer direct job placement services, but our instructors and career counselors will help you build your resume and advise you on starting your career.
 Instructors can also be used as a professional reference upon course completion.
 However, you should always research the job market in your area before registering.

 You may be assigned with a facilitator or team of industry experts for one-on-one course interaction.
 Your support will be available (via e-mail) to answer any questions you may have and to provide feedback on your performance.
 All of our facilitators are successful working professionals in the fields in which they teach.
 You will be assigned to an Advisor for academic support.

 You are allowed 3 revisions of your project, where you are provided feedback by a Master Black Belt.
 If you fail to pass after 3 revisions, there will be a fee of $300 to submit another revision.

-Yes, you will be prepared for the Lean Six Sigma Green Belt and Lean Six Sigma Black Belt Certifications and be able to sit for the exams after successful completion of the program and financial obligation.
+Yes.
+This course will actually prepare you to sit for two Lean Six Sigma certifications.
+Upon completion of the coursework, you will have acquired the Lean Six Sigma knowledge and terminology you need to sit for Lean Six Sigma Green Belt and Lean Six Sigma Black Belt certification exams through GoLeanSixSigma.com.
+You will receive vouchers and be able to sit for the exams after completion of the course and your financial obligation.